 Ask any bar manager what’s the most important skill for a bartender and you’ll get a lot of different answers.
-Some will respond that speed is key, others will say a good personality, more will say appearance is important, and then you’ll get one or two who say mixology skills are key.
-There are a lot of things that definitely make a great bartender, like being trustworthy, friendly, reliable, hard working, clean and organized but those are important aspects for any employee.
-The one skill that I think makes a great bartender is memory.
+Some will respond that speed is critical; others will say a good personality, more will say appearance is important, and then you’ll get one or two who say mixology skills are essential.
+There are a lot of things that make a great bartender, like being trustworthy, friendly, reliable, hard working, clean and organized, but those are important aspects of any employee.
+The one skill that I think makes a great bartender is a memory.
 And if you are an aspiring bartender I’ll explain why and give you some tips on improving your memory.

-This is also the type of memory that allows you to make a drink without really thinking about it.
+This is also the type of memory that allows you to make a drink without actually thinking about it.
 If someone orders a Perfect Manhattan, up with a twist you should instinctively know what to do.
-It takes some practice to do this, but to be a great bartender you need to avoid referring to a book or pestering the other bartenders.
+It takes some practice to do this but to be a great bartender you need to avoid referring to a book or pestering the other bartenders.

-The other important type of memory to work on is your short term memory, which is what allows you to use your brain like a note pad.
-Basically, when someone orders a round of drinks you should be able to commit the whole order to memory.
+The other type of memory to work on is your short-term memory, which is what allows you to use your brain like a notepad.
+When someone orders a round of drinks, you should be able to commit the whole order to memory.
 Your ability to remember ten drink requests will make your job easier, impress your customers and increase your speed and efficiency.
 You can be the fastest drink pourer on the planet, but if you can only remember two drinks at a time, you won’t be very efficient.

 Improving Your Memory

 Repeat things you learn.
-When a server or customers calls an order, repeat it back to the server / customer.
-First it makes sure the order is correct and second it helps to embed it temporarily into your grey matter.
-People also like hearing the words they say repeated back to them, it makes your charisma value increase.
-It’s kind of like someone commanding you and you agreeing with them, it makes people feel good.
+When a server or customer calls an order, repeat it back to the server / customer.
+First it makes sure the order is correct and second it helps to embed it temporarily into your gray matter.
+People also like hearing the words they say back to them, it makes your charisma value increase.
+It’s kind of like someone commanding you and you agreeing with them; it makes people feel good.

-If you just can’t seem to fire up the grey matter try taking a Vitamin B supplement.
-It’s a know fact that Vitamin B is important for neuron development and function.
-I personally take a basic B Vitamin (50 mg) and it does provide some help, especially if I’m tired.
-Avoid taking it all the time, otherwise it will loose its effectiveness.
+If you just can’t seem to fire up the gray matter try taking a Vitamin B supplement.
+It’s a known fact that Vitamin B is necessary for neuron development and function.
+I take a B Vitamin (50 mg), and it does provide some help, especially if I’m tired.
+Avoid taking it all the time.
+Otherwise, it will lose its effectiveness.
 I just take one before each shift and avoid taking one on my days off.
 The B Vitamins also help with hangovers.

 Caffeine is also a way to stimulate your brain.
-A cup or two of coffee prior to your shift not only helps your energy levels, but also stimulates your brain.
+A cup or two of coffee before your shift not only helps your energy levels but also stimulates your brain.
 Exercise is also important, because it increases blood flow which brings more blood to your brain, and that’s a good thing.
-If you work in a high volume establishment you will probably already notice that when things are moving at the speed of light your memory works better.
+If you work in a high volume establishment, you will probably already notice that when things are moving at the speed of light, your memory works better.
 It’s the increased blood flow that helps.
 Finally, don’t kill your brain with so much alcohol.
 A drink or a few is fine, but give your body and brain a rest every once in a while.

 The Internet is full of information on how to help improve your memory, so take advantage of that info and put it to good use.
 If you work behind a bar long enough this stuff comes naturally, but if you are just starting out, or looking to improve your skills behind the bar, I would highly recommend doing some memory exercise.